TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 ### EU863-870 Downlink frequencies and data rates

 By default, the **RX1** receive window uses the same channel for downlink as the preceding uplink channel.
 Also, the data rate is a fraction of the uplink data rate.
 The **RX2** receive window uses a fixed frequency and data rate which is by default **869.525 MHz / DR0 (SF12, 125 kHz)**.
-However, the network operator has the freedom to choose another frequency and data rate for **RX2** receive window, for example, The Things Network uses the same frequency but a different data rate which is **DR3 (SF9, 125 kHz)**.
+However, the network operator has the freedom to choose another frequency and data rate for **RX2** receive window.
+For example, The Things Network uses the same frequency but a different data rate which is **DR3 (SF9, 125 kHz)**.

 ### EU863-870 Summary